 Income from Employment

 Costs of Living

 Income from Social Security and Benefits in kind

-In June 2019, Fife Council and NHS Fife jointly published the first Fife Child Poverty Action Report in collaboration with key partners.
+Fife Council and NHS Fife jointly publish an annual Fife Child Poverty Action Report in collaboration with key partners.
 The report outlines a number of actions that aim to reduce levels of child poverty.
 Our latest report and all previous reports can be found at the links below.

 It is a key priority of Fife’s Community Planning Partnership - Fife Partnership - to ensure that people in Fife have equal access to opportunities and help to support a fulfilling and decent life.
 Fife Partnership intends to work more collaboratively to eradicate deep and persistent poverty, tackle the cost of living crisis and address the issues that limit the aspirations of many Fife residents.